This article is also available in Urdu here.

 God clearly describes himself as having emotions.

 In Old and New Testament times, the prevailing patriarchal culture greatly restricted the roles of women.
-Most women, but not all, were limited to domestic roles in the home.
+Many women, but not all, were limited to domestic roles in the home.

 Eric’s comment is taken from an informal internet discussion.